ember-learn/ember-blog/content/the-ember-times-issue-188.md

 Help wanted to complete this month:

 - The most pressing issue is the deprecation guides, please start here if you have bandwidth and comment to claim a subtask of the issue.
 [GitHub issue: Write missing deprecation guides](https://github.com/ember-learn/deprecation-app/issues/893)
 - Look through the API docs and remove references to classic syntax.
 We only want to show Octane style examples in v4.
-[GitHub issue](https://github.com/emberjs/ember.js/issues/19702)
+[GitHub issue: [Documentation] Epic - remove classic examples from API docs for Ember 4](https://github.com/emberjs/ember.js/issues/19702)

 In addition to commenting on the GitHub issues, we can also chat on [#dev-ember-learning on Discord](https://discord.com/channels/480462759797063690/480499624663056390/882839642448220230).